 Affiliate Program Management: 10 Tips for Success

 An affiliate manager manages affiliate publishers on behalf of an advertiser.
-They will recruit, manage the program, and interact with current and prospective affiliates to work out details and resolve concerns.
+They will recruit, manage the program, and interact with current and prospective affiliates to discuss details and resolve concerns.
 Their responsibilities also include:

 - Optimizing the program.